Last Updated on

 Interviews with local residents in 2004 failed to collect oral evidence for living cultural association with the rock art, although the rock art sites were seen as powerful places and the rock art the work of ‘ancestors’.
 The imagery of the art suggests it is part of the belief system of hunter-gathers, the San, who lived in the area until partly displaced by Damara herders about 1,000 years ago and finally displaced by European colonists within the last 150 years.
 No San now live in the area, although the beliefs of present-day San who live some 800km away in the north-eastern part of Namibia, give insight into the meaning of the rock paintings and engravings at Twyfelfontein.

 Twyfelfontein is one of the more popular destinations in Namibia, but it not necessarily easy to get to.
-It is approximately a 4 hour drive from Swakopmund and 6 hours from Windhoek, most of which is on a gravel road.
+It is approximately a 4-hour drive from Swakopmund and 6 hours from Windhoek, most of which is on a gravel road.
 While it is theoretically possible to visit Twyfelfontein on a day trip, it probably is best to plan an evening in the Damaraland region.
-The easiest way to visit would be to go with a tour company who can take care of transportation and lodging.
+The easiest way to visit would be to go with a tour company that can take care of transportation and lodging.

 The site itself can be visited in 1-2 hours, most of which will be walking in the hot sun.
 Given the dry nature of the region, the rock engravings have been preserved rather well.
 It is not a large site but does require some light walking on rocks.

 An interesting note, the local name of Twyfelfontein is /Ui-//aes.
 The / and // characters reflect clicking sounds in the Damara language.
-Damara is unique in that it has FOUR different clicking sounds, as opposed to the one click you get in languages such as Swahili.
+Damara is unique in that it has FOUR different clicking sounds, as opposed to the single click you get in languages such as Swahili.

 Twyfelfontein or /Ui-//aes is a cultural UNESCO World Heritage Site in Namibia.
 It was inscribed in 2007 and is home to over 2,000 figures of rock art carvings.
 According to experts, these rock carvings have been dated back to 2,000 years before 1000 AD.

 This archaeological site is one of the most important of its kind in Africa, not just in Namibia.
-Aside from the fact that it has survived for many years (and in almost intact conditions), it is also a good evidence that provides a glimpse into the way of life during the era when these carvings were created.
+Aside from the fact that it has survived for many years (and in almost intact conditions), it is also good evidence that provides a glimpse into the way of life during the era when these carvings were created.
 The figures in the rock art at Twyfelfontein or /Ui-//aes depict hunter-gatherers, as well as their rituals.
 For this reason, it was accepted into the list of UNESCO World Heritage Sites in Namibia.
-It is the second UNESCO site from the country after Namib Sand Sea was inscribed in 2003.
+It is the second UNESCO site from the country after the Namib Sand Sea was inscribed in 2003.

 About Twyfelfontein or /Ui-//aes